 As mentioned previously, private higher education institutions receive no state subsidies; they are reliant on student fees, which means students are treated as customers and generally receive excellent customer service in their academic journey.

 Our Academic Manager, Mrs. Liebenberg, handing out Easter goodies to students and staff.

 Many private institutions offer niche qualifications that are not available elsewhere and equip students for emerging careers.
 At Prestige we offer many niche qualifications like the Bachelor of Commerce in Project Management.
 We are striving to develop and provide qualifications to serve the need for emerging careers in South Africa.

 Dr Coglan concluded that “it is naturally very important to still check on individual institutions and choose yours wisely, because just like the quality varies between universities, with some ranked top in Africa and even the world, while others are beset with serious challenges, in the same way, quality varies between the offering at different private institutions”.
 “Parents, schools and teachers should assist learners in their process of identifying everything offered on the higher educational buffet before making one of the most important decisions they will ever make.”

-Prestige Academy, proudly part of Stadio Multiversity, is celebrating 25 years of Excellence in the Private Higher Education and Training sector.
+Prestige Academy, proudly part of STADIO, is celebrating 26 years of Excellence in the Private Higher Education and Training sector.
 One of our great accomplishments during 2019 was to be awarded the African Business Excellence Award for the Best Private Higher Education Institution in South Africa.